Other Articles from Naomi Mruttu

-Even though you may crave junk, try to stick to a diet filled with fresh fruits and vegetables and lean protein.
-Foods rich in antioxidants will keep your skin looking healthy.
-Some supplements such as vitamin A, are not advisable during pregnancy.
+Pregnancy is a thrilling time period but it also has its challenges.
+You might find it affects your mood, health, pregnancy.
 However, eating Vitamin A rich foods such as eggs, carrots, fish and dairy will help to keep the skin looking supple and young.
 The healthier your diet, the better your skin will look.

-- Prevent Stretchmarks Entirely
+2. Prevent Stretchmarks Entirely

 You may also mix in a few drops of essential oils such as wheat germ oil which is rich in Vitamin E, or rosehip oil which is rich in fatty acids and healing nutrients.
-Many of the essential oils are rich in antioxidants which help to repair and protect the skin, and are therefore good for stretch marks.
+Many of the essential oils are rich in antioxidants which help to repair and protect the skin and are therefore good for stretch marks.
 These natural oils are much more effective when used preventatively.
 Start applying them liberally as soon as you find out you are pregnant.

-- Body Aches and Fatigue
+3. Body Aches and Fatigue

 To look and feel your best, ensure that you relax and rest whenever possible.
 Pregnant women need at least 8-10 hours of sleep every night.
 Rest is important to thwart eye bags and dark circles.
 Use lavender essential oil to help you relax and lull you to sleep.
 Baths with Epsom salts and essential oils help to relieve aches and pains.
 If you can, continue with your exercise routine as this will energize you and approve the appearance of your skin.

-- Dry itchy skin
+4. Dry itchy skin

 To keep your skin well moisturized, add some vitamin E oil, lemongrass oil, or lavender oil to your lotion, mix well and use.
 This will enrich your lotion and make it more moisturizing.
 It is important to keep your whole body well moisturized, not just your belly.

 If you do break out, remember that these skin changes will most likely resolve themselves within 3 months of giving birth.
 Wash your face with a mild cleanser twice a day and keep your hair off your face.
-Use an oil free moisturizer and avoid oily make-up.
+Use an oil-free moisturizer and avoid oily make-up.